Vulva: Blood, lymph and nerve supply

 The tissues of the vulva are highly vascularised and blood supply is provided by the three pudendal arteries.
 Venous return is via the external and internal pudendal veins.

 The organs and tissues of the vulva are drained by a chain of superficial inguinal lymph nodes located along the blood vessels.

-The ilioinguinal nerve originates from the first lumbar nerve and gives branches that include the anterior labial nerves which supply the skin of the mons pubis and the labia majora.
+The ilioinguinal nerve originates from the first lumbar nerve and gives branches that include the anterior labial nerves, which supply the skin of the mons pubis and the labia majora.
 The perineal nerve is one of the terminal branches of the pudendal nerve and this branches into the posterior labial nerves to supply the labia.
-The pudendal nerve branches include the dorsal nerve of clitoris which gives sensation to the clitoris.
+The pudendal nerve branches include the dorsal nerve, which gives sensation to the clitoris.
 The clitoral glans is seen to be populated by a large number of small nerves, a number that decreases as the tissue changes towards the urethra.
 The density of nerves at the glans indicates that it is the center of heightened sensation.
 Cavernous nerves from the uterovaginal plexus supply the erectile tissue of the clitoris.
 These are joined underneath the pubic arch by the dorsal nerve of the clitoris.

 The pudendal nerve enters the pelvis through the lesser sciatic foramen and continues medial to the internal pudendal artery.
 The point where the nerve circles the ischial spine is the location where a pudendal block of local anesthetic can be administered to inhibit sensation to the vulva.
 A number of smaller nerves split off from the pudendal nerve.
 The deep branch of the perineal nerve supplies the muscles of the perineum and a branch of this supplies the bulb of the vestibule.

 Variations

-There is a great deal of variation in the appearance of female genitals.
+There is a great deal of variation in the appearance of the vulva.
 Much of this variation lies in the significant differences in the size, shape, and color of the labia minora.
-Though called the smaller lips they can often be of considerable size and may protrude outside the vagina or labia majora.
+Though called the smaller lips, they can often be of considerable size and may protrude outside the labia majora.
 This variation has also been evidenced in a large display of 400 vulval casts called the Great Wall of Vagina created by Jamie McCartney to fill the lack of information of what a normal vulva looks like.
 The casts taken from a large and varied group of women showed clearly that there is much variation.
-Pubic hair also varies in its color, texture, and amount of curl.
+Other variations of the vulva include the appearance of Fordyce spots and clitoral phimosis (when the clitoral hood cannot retract past the glans).

 Researchers from the Elizabeth Garret Anderson Hospital, London, measured multiple genital dimensions of 50 women between the ages of 18 and 50, with a mean age of 35.6: